Avalanche Glacier

 Avalanche Glacier is located on the west to southwest slopes of Mount Adams a stratovolcano in the Gifford Pinchot National Forest in the U.S. state of Washington.
 The glacier descends from the White Salmon Glacier at 10200 ft to a terminus near 7600 ft.
 Avalanche Glacier has been in a general state of retreat for over 100 years and lost 59 percent of its surface area between 1904 and 2006.
+Avalanche Glacier is also known for its yellowish-brown rocks that descend along the glaciers path.